Galdan Boshugtu Khan: Early years and consolidation of power

 At the age of 7, Galdan was sent to Lhasa to be educated as a lama under the 5th Dalai Lama at Tashilhunpo Monastery.
 He spent 20 years studying Buddhist canons, philosophy, astronomy, astrology and basics of medicine and pharmacology.
 In this sense, he was one of the best educated kings in Mongolian history.

-He backed his brother Sengge's claim to the title Khan of the Dzungars against the pretensions of their half-brothers Tseten and Tsodba Batur.
-With the support of Ochirtu Khan of the Khoshuud, Sengge solidified his rule in 1661.
-Nevertheless, the two brothers never gave up their royal aspirations, and in 1670 Tsetsen murdered Sengge in a family coup.
+He backed his brother Sengge's claim to the title Khan of the Dzungars against the pretensions of their half-brothers Chechen Tayiji and Zotov Batur.
+With the support of Ochirtu Khan of the Khoshut, Sengge solidified his rule in 1661.
+Nevertheless, the two brothers never gave up their royal aspirations, and in 1670 Chechen Tayiji murdered Sengge in a family coup.
 When Galdan's mother Amin-Dara arrived to Lhasa to inform Galdan of Sengge's death, Galdan immediately renounced his status as a lama and quickly returned to the Irtysh Valley to avenge him.
-After soundly defeating Tseten and Tsodba Batur in 1671, the Dalai Lama named Galdan Hongtaiji "Crown Prince".
+After soundly defeating Chechen Tayiji and Zotov Batur in 1671, the Dalai Lama named Galdan Khong Tayiji "Crown Prince".

 After Sengge's death, Galdan took his widow Anu-Dara, granddaughter of Ochirtu, as his bride.
 Conflict within the family soon erupted again when Ochirtu, fearing Galdan's popularity, supported Galdan's uncle and rival Choqur Ubashi.
 In 1678 Galdan forced Ochirtu to flee to Kokonur and established hegemony over the Oirats.
-The following year, the Dalai Lama bestowed on him the highest title of Boshoghtu (or Boshughtu) Khan, or "Devine Khan".
+The following year, the Dalai Lama bestowed on him the highest title of Boshoghtu (or Boshughtu) Khan, or "Divine Khan".